arista-northwest/ceos-mesh/README.md

 Steps to create a container based lab network:
-Import the cEOS-lab docker image ( Note: This will take a few minutes )
+Import the cEOS-lab docker image (Note: This will take a few minutes) (The docker image is sent separately.)

 ```
 [root@server ~]# sudo docker import cEOS-lab.tar.xz ceosimage:latest